 - 7.35.
-In accordance with Policy SP15, this Design Guide recommends applicants use the following checklist to assist them with their lighting decisions: - Why the lighting is needed - What may be affected by night time lighting e.g. neighbours, sites of ecological importance, open landscapes, or protected species - Will the lighting be visible from some critical viewpoints such as a public footpath or from the surrounding Open Forest - What kind of lights are required and their location - Consideration of the use of motion sensors - Which areas are being illuminated and why - Can any design solutions overcome potential light pollution problems - Light colour - Consider potential light spillage to adjacent areas and impacts on the dark skies through increase skyglow, particularly from large expanses of upward facing glazing.
+In accordance with Policy SP15, this Design Guide recommends applicants use the following checklist to assist them with their lighting decisions: - why the lighting is needed - what may be affected by night time lighting e.g. neighbours, sites of ecological importance, open landscapes, or protected species - will the lighting be visible from some critical viewpoints such as a public footpath or from the surrounding Open Forest - what kind of lights are required and their location - consideration of the use of motion sensors - which areas are being illuminated and why - whether any design solutions can overcome potential light pollution problems - light colour - consider potential light spillage to adjacent areas and impacts on the dark skies through increase skyglow, particularly from large expanses of upward facing glazing